rromang/earthquake_modeling/README.md

         - Run python code to test the API app is working in a development server:
         <img width="505" alt="Screen Shot 2022-01-25 at 6 23 25 PM" src="https://user-images.githubusercontent.com/80008461/151087331-553af950-899c-404a-b80c-9b79f8f0fee7.png">

+        - Deployment attempted with github pages.
+Will attempt API deployment with Heroku.

+## Part Two: Creating the code for machine learning with data extracted from USGS and loaded to database.
+### Objectives:
+- Practice the best machine learning models that will work with the data use.
+    - understand how things like NaN or the data type could determine a modeling approach.
+- Load data from the created database and run models with it to practice connecting directly to a SQL database.